Save 20% Today

 What to Do if Your Child is Approached Online

-At this point, block and report the person who is approaching your child, and make sure that you monitor their online activity closely from then on.
+Regardless of the platform, block and report the person who is approaching your child.
 Be aware of which app or website your child was approached on, and keep an eye out for patterns of inappropriate behavior on those sites.

 Protecting Your Child from Adult Content